pakeke-constructor/umg-mod-monorepo/juice/components.md

-ent.nametag = { -- renders a nametag above the entity
+ent.nametag = true -- entity will have a nametag above its head :)
-    value = "name", --  if value is nil, `.controller` component is used.
-    -- (Else, a question-bus question is asked)
-}